Analytics & expertise in economics, finance, and statistics.

 Serving lawyers in Chicago, St. Louis, greater midwest & beyond

-- Expertise areas: economic damages (personal injury, wrongful death, wrongful termination, divorce, contract dispute, lost profits, competition), statistical evidence (regression, hypothesis testing)
+- Litigation areas: employment (personal injury, wrongful death, wrongful termination), contract dispute, lost profits, competition & antitrust, cryptocurrencies, divorce.

 - Call (618) 319-2465

 - E-mail: email@example.com

 - Fax: (708) 575-7646

 - LinkedIn (company profile): Gilbert Economics

 - Skype: gilberteconomics

 StaffScott Gilbert, Ph.D., is president of Gilbert Economics